Medicaid & CHIP Renewals

 There are a few ways for you to complete your renewal.

-1) You can complete the forms we send you and mail them back in the envelope included in the packet;
+1) You can complete the forms we send you and mail them back in the envelope included in your renewal packet;

 4) You can complete your renewal by phone by calling 1-866-550-4355.

-What happens if I’m not eligible for Medical Assistance anymore?
+What happens if I’m not eligible for Medicaid anymore?

 Pennie is Pennsylvania's official state-based health and dental insurance marketplace.
 Pennie lets you shop for plans available in your area and is the only place to get financial assistance (subsidies) to help pay for coverage.